 Chief Executive Officer

-Dr. Brand founded MCPS to build on his nearly two decades of experience developing and managing psychological screening and services for people working in war-torn areas.
+Dr. Brand founded MCPS to build on his over two decades of experience developing and managing psychological screening and services for people working in war-torn areas.
 As the President of Medina & Thompson, Inc., he developed psychological fitness programs to support police officers sent to Haiti, Bosnia, Kosovo, Israel, Liberia and East Timor as part of peacekeeping initiatives.
 Under his direction as the Senior Vice President of Human Resources for DynCorp International, the Department of State’s largest contractor, DynCorp became the first company with comprehensive psychological support for its employees serving in Iraq and Afghanistan.
 Dr. Brand holds his Ph.D. in Psychology from the Illinois Institute of Technology and has lived and worked in Kosovo, Afghanistan and Iraq as well as the United States.